 Charity Eligibility Criteria

-- Be a UK-registered charity with a Charity Commission number or tax-exempt status and an annual income of at least £25,000 (as per last filed accounts on the Charity Commission).
+- Have an annual income of at least £25,000 (as per last filed accounts with the Charity Commission), and no more than £10m in income from donations and legacies.

-- Working with children and young people living in poverty in London.
+- Charities working with children and young people living in poverty in London (18 and under).

 Charity Application Process